sietsevdschoot/ConvertFrom-StringTable/README.md

 # ConvertFrom-StringTable

-A PowerShell module designed to effortlessly convert various types of string tables into objects.
+A PowerShell cmdlet designed to effortlessly convert text tables into objects

 `ConvertFrom-StringTable` simplifies the process of extracting structured data from command line outputs, enabling seamless integration with PowerShell scripts and automation pipelines.

+## Features:

+- Converts text based tables into powershell objects
+- Columns can be left- right or centered aligned
+- Can parse any table layout using the `-TableSeparators` and `-ColumnSeparators` parameters
+- Headers can be optionally omitted.

-This module supports parsing of parsing table output from major applications like Docker, Kubernetes, MySQL, PostgreSQL, SQLite, AWS CLI, and more.
+This module supports parsing table output from major applications, such as :
+- Docker
+- Kubernetes
+- Winget
+- MySQL
+- PostgreSQL
+- SQLite
+- AWS CLI
+- Plus many more...

 ## Installation